KaiNorberg/PatchworkOS/README.md

 // Use the key to open a file descriptor to the directory, this will invalidate the key. fd_t dir = claim(key);
-// Will error here if the original file descriptor in process A has been closed,
-// process A exited, or the key expired.
+// Will error here if the original file descriptor in process A has been closed, process A exited, or the key expired.

-// Make "dir" ("/net/local/5" in A) available in B's namespace at "/any/path/it/wants"
-// In practice it might be best to mount it to the same path as in A to avoid confusion. bind(dir, "/any/path/it/wants");
+// Make "dir" ("/net/local/5" in A) available in B's namespace at "/any/path/it/wants".
+In practice it might be best to bind it to the same path as in A to avoid confusion. bind(dir, "/any/path/it/wants"); // (Not implemented yet)

-// Alternatively, it is also possible to just open paths in the shared directory without
-// polluting the namespace using openat(). fd_t somePath = openat(dir, "data");
+// Its also possible to just open paths in the shared directory without polluting the namespace using openat(). fd_t somePath = openat(dir, "data"); // (Not implemented yet)

+// Finally, it could also use fchdir() to change its current working directory to the shared directory. fchdir(dir); // (Not implemented yet)
 ```

 This system guarantees consent between processes, and can be used to implement more complex access control systems.